 These tables group integrity checks verify that:

-- the log tables structure always reflects the related application tables structure, and contains all required technical columns,
+the log tables structure always reflects the related application tables structure, and contains all required technical columns,

-- for ROLLBACKABLE tables groups, application tables have their primary key and their structure has not changed.
+for ROLLBACKABLE tables groups, application tables have their primary key and their structure has not changed.

 By using the emaj_verify_all() function, the administrator can perform the same checks on demand on all tables groups.

-- any E-Maj object (log table, log sequence, log function, log trigger and secondary schema),
+any E-Maj object (log schema, log table, log sequence, log function and log trigger),

-- any application table or sequence belonging to a table group in LOGGING state,
+any application table or sequence belonging to a tables group in LOGGING state,

-- any schema containing at least one table or sequence belonging to a table group in LOGGING state.
+any schema containing at least one table or sequence belonging to a tables group in LOGGING state.